Medical student elective rotation in Orthopaedics

 Orthopaedic Residency Application Process

-The Department of Orthopaedic Surgery offers eight first-year positions through the National Resident Matching Program (NRMP).
+The Department of Orthopaedic Surgery offers six first-year positions through the National Resident Matching Program (NRMP).
 All applications are to be submitted through the Electronic Residency Application System (ERAS).
 Completed applications are to include:

 - personal statement